MaterializeInc/mz-hack-day-july-2023/worked_examples/1-introductory.md

 The changefeed is continually updated, but it may seem ambiguous at times.
 Are there no new results because there are no changes, or because something is stuck?
-The `WITH (PROGRESS)` option adds in a heartbeart that comminicates when updates for each timestamp are complete.
+The `WITH (PROGRESS)` option adds in a heartbeart that communicates when updates for each timestamp are complete.

 ```sql
 -- You'll want to use `psql` to observe this.